 COVID-19 Testing Information

+UnityPoint Health is encouraging people to get tested at the onset of COVID-19 symptoms.
+Testing earlier means more treatment options may be available for you.
+Monoclonal antibody treatment is effective in keeping COVID-19 positive patients out of the hospital, but it needs to be administered early on in the disease.
 If you have symptoms of COVID-19 or have been exposed to someone experiencing symptoms, call your clinic or provider, practice social distancing and follow the CDC's recommendations for self isolation.

 What different COVID-19 tests are available?

-Molecular COVID-19 Test
+Molecular/PCR COVID-19 Test

 A molecular test includes the rt-PCR test, commonly called PCR test.
 Molecular tests detect the genetic material that makes up the virus.
 These tests are very sensitive and often more accurate.
 Molecular tests look at samples from the nose, saliva, sputum (saliva and mucus) or nasopharyngeal (area right past your nostril) to search for an active COVID-19 infection.